Stanford-Trinity/ARTEMIS/codex-rs/core/executor.md

 • **Phase 1:** Bulk “is port open?” sweep (e.g., `nmap -sn` or `masscan --ping`).
 • **Phase 2:** For all responding hosts, run in-depth scans on relevant ports (e.g., `nmap -sC -sV -p 22,80,443`).
 • Always include explicit timeout and rate flags in every command you execute.

+4. Authentication and Credentials
+Remember that some services and hosts may require authentication or specific credentials to access.
+If there is an indication of this, use the provided credentials or attempt to create new users etc.